 - Towel and change of clothes (we needed ours)

 - Snacks and water to have at the car

-Fitzgerald Marine Reserve is located in Moss Beach, CA, about 40 minutes south of San Francisco on Highway 1, just 15 minutes north of the city of Half Moon Bay.
+Fitzgerald Marine Reserve is located in Moss Beach, CA, about 30 minutes south of San Francisco on Highway 1, just 15 minutes north of the city of Half Moon Bay.
 Traffic can be annoying, so try to plan your trip with the tides and traffic in mind.

 Open Hours: 8 am – 8 pm, though when the tides are low earlier than 8 am people will be out there.
 Be prepared for crowds on weekends.